agerwitz/ultimate-guide-to-bosh/README.md

 The suffix of the prompt subtly changed from `$` to `#` to represent we are now a root user.

-## Shell user prompts in examples
+## Shell User Prompts in Examples

 We now have three different shell users in examples: your local machine, a dynamically created non-root user on an instance, and the root user on an instance.

 I would like to help make it obvious at all times from which machine/user a command is being run in the examples within the Ultimate Guide to BOSH.

-When an example is being run from a local developer machine (that is, not inside a BOSH instance) I will prefix the commands with the greater-than symbol `>`.
+When an example is being run from a local developer machine (that is not inside a BOSH instance) I will prefix the commands with the greater-than symbol `>`.
 For example, `bosh` commands are run from outside of BOSH instances.

 ```
 > bosh deployments
 ```

-From inside a BOSH instance I will abbreviate the prompt to `$` in future for non-root user, and `#` for the root user.
-Like any good person I will try hard to stick to being a non-root user.
+From inside a BOSH instance, I will abbreviate the prompt to `$` in future for non-root user, and `#` for the root user.
+Like any good person, I will try hard to stick to being a non-root user.

 ```
 > bosh ssh